stamen/map-gl-style-build/README.md

 - Users who need to maintain multiple stylesheets that are variations on one another and contain redundant style definitions
 - Users who need to maintain a single stylesheet and prefer to work on layers in a more composable and maintainable way

-This library is a compiler that turns your files into renderable JSON stylesheets.
+This library is a compiler that turns your JS files into renderable JSON stylesheets.
 To use it effectively, it expects you to set up a specific directory and file structure.
 More on this below.

 ## Installation